Independent lottery sales app Jackpocket now has the blessing of the state to sell New Jersey Lottery tickets online.

 “Tech savvy adults are will appreciate the consumer protections written into the regulations developed in compliance with this act, which allow for a fun and responsible gaming experience.”

-How Jackpocket Works
+How the Jackpocket App Works

 Jackpocket buys actual lottery tickets on your behalf so you don’t have to visit an authorized retailer yourself.
 Getting started is a simple matter of downloading the app, signing up for an account and then choosing your numbers.